phalcon-orphanage/docs/en/reference/models.rst

 Profiling SQL Statements
 ------------------------
-Thanks to Phalcon_Db_, the underlying component of Phalcon_Model_, it's possible to profile the SQL statements generated by the ORM in order to analyze the performance of database operations.
+Thanks to :doc:`Phalcon_Db <../api/Phalcon_Db>`, the underlying component of :doc:`Phalcon_Model <../api/Phalcon_Model_Base>`, it's possible to profile the SQL statements generated by the ORM in order to analyze the performance of database operations.
 With this you can diagnose performance problems and to discover bottlenecks.

 .. code-block:: php